 Recall that SPECIFICATION LIMITS are provided by the customer (LSL, USL) so these may be adjustable.
 These are the components of the Voice of the Customer.

-CONTROL LIMITS are set by the process and formulas, they are not the voice of the customer, rather the voice of the process.
+CONTROL LIMITS are set by the process and calculated with formulas; they are not the voice of the customer, rather the voice of the process.

 Most statistical software will run a series of tests (if selected) to check for special cause condition(s) and provide the type of violation it is.

 A couple of common misconceptions for using SPC charts are that the data used on a control chart must be normally distributed and that the data must be in control in order to use a control chart.

 Selecting the proper SPC chart is essential to provide correct process information and prevent incorrect, costly decisions.
 Understanding and creating them long-hand is tedious and time consuming but you will learn to better interpret them and comprehend statistical concepts within.

 Select a link below to learn more about most common control charts used in a Six Sigma project.
 Recall the data type, discrete or continuous.

 Determine whether the data is in INDIVIDUALS or SUBGROUPS.

 Each measurement is free from a rational subgrouping.
 Each measurement is taken as time progresses and can have its own set of circumstances.